0

 Cookie bars are one of my favorite things to bake.
 They’re quick, easy and perfect for sharing with a crowd.
 Follow the tips below to make the very best peanut butter s’mores bars that are full of toasty, chocolatey, peanut buttery goodness.

 Brown the butter.
 For next level flavor, brown butter is where it’s at folks.
-You might be tempted to skip this step to save on time and you will be sorry.
+You might be tempted to skip this step to save on time but you will be sorry.
 Just sayin’.
-The brown butter elevates the taste of the peanut butter cookie dough and makes these bars, well….EPIC.
+The brown butter elevates the taste of the peanut butter cookie dough and makes these bars positively irresistible.
 Browning butter on your stovetop is easy and takes just 5 extra minutes.
 Be sure to plan ahead and leave time to chill the browned butter before creaming it with the sugars.
-Hot melted butter will create a dough that is too soft and it won’t bake up properly.
+Hot melted butter will create a dough that is too soft.
 If you’ve never browned butter before, not to worry!
-Head to this post for the how-to.
+Head to this post for everything you need to know.

 Do not over bake.
 S’mores are meant to be messy and so are these bars.
-To keep those gooey puddles of marshmallow fluff and melted chocolate, under bake the bars slightly.
-The edges should be just set and the top a nice golden brown.
+To keep those gooey puddles of marshmallow fluff and melted chocolate, be sure to underbake the bars just slightly.
+The edges should be just set and the top will be a nice golden brown.
 The bars will continue to bake a bit once the pan is removed from the oven and you’ll have perfectly soft, fudgy, heavenly cookie bars.
 So.
 Much.
 Yum!

 Enjoy warm from the oven.
 Normally I’d tell you to let your cookie bars cool completely before slicing so you can get those perfect, sharp edges.
-But no one can wait to dig into these s’mores warm from the oven.
-Let the pan cool for about 15 minutes and then slice them up and enjoy while they’re still warm.
+But no one can wait to dig into these fresh from the oven s’mores bars.
+Let the bars cool for about 15 minutes and then slice them up and enjoy while they’re still warm.
 Betcha can’t have just one!

 Is marshmallow creme better than regular marshmallows?